agnivabasak/diy-load-balancer/README.md

 To stop the load balancer just press `CTRL-C` in the terminal that we used to execute the start.sh script.
 <br>To stop the backend servers execute `./stop.sh`.
 This will use the pids stored in backendServerPids.txt and stop those processes, in case they already aren't.

+## Issues or bugs in the tool?
+Want to add a new functionality?
+Contributions are always welcome.
+You could open up an issue if you feel like something is wrong with the tool or a PR if you just want to improve it.